Alfredo-Vargas/.wasi/projects/wiki/neovim.md

 - `TransparentToggle` : to toggle transparency on and off

 ## Allow the adapter to attach to the run-in-terminal
 - Yama is a linux security module.
 Depending on the settings it ensures that a process cannot access the memory/state of another process.
-That's usually a good thing, but for debuggin can get in the way.
+That's usually a good thing, but for debugging can get in the way.
 - [Yama](https://www.kernel.org/doc/html/latest/admin-guide/LSM/Yama.html)
 Quick Fix:
 ```